Homemade Sunscreen: Is It Actually Safe to Use?

 What Changes Did We Make?

-We tried a couple of different recipes and tried differing amounts of the ingredients to try and get our homemade sunscreen to work better.
+We tried a couple of different recipes and tried differing amounts of the ingredients to try and get DIY sun cream to work better.
 Unfortunately it didn’t work.
-The scenario of us loving how the sunscreen felt to put on but then burning our bodies at the beach continued until (2022).
+The scenario of us loving how the sunscreen felt to put on but then burning our bodies at the beach continued for two years.
 I’m telling you, we didn’t give up easy!

 Moving Forward

-We have decided to leave making homemade sunscreen to the professionals and I urge you to do the same.
+We have decided to leave making sun blocker to the professionals and I urge you to do the same.
 It is an area that I now feel strongly about as burning can lead to various health problems as you know.

 Save for Later